synanetics/fhir-appliance-example-applications/README.md

 # Overview

-This collection is under development but will use a stack of open source software and health care interoperability standards, namely:
+This collection is under development but will use a stack of open source/licence-free-for-development software and health care interoperability standards, namely:

 [Fast Healthcare Interoperable Resources - FHIR](https://fhir.hl7.org.uk)
 Fast Healthcare Interoperability Resources is a standard describing data formats and elements and an application programming interface for exchanging electronic health records.
 The standard was created by the Health Level Seven International health-care standards organization.